-Finally, I’d be remiss if I didn’t mention Noam Chomsky’s final step into respectability with his truly repulsive shilling for the Democrats all year, capped off by this short discussion published in Truth Out just before the election.
+Finally, I’d be remiss if I didn’t mention Noam Chomsky’s final step into respectability with his shameless shilling for the Democrats all year, capped off by this short discussion published in Truth Out just before the election.
 His comments on Clinton follow the interviewers prompt in bold:

 So it’s the old Cold War doctrine: when the Russians move one step forward, American policy must be prepared to move one step back, and vice versa.
 There is a great deal of concern among progressive writers that this doctrine will lead to a confrontation with the Russians.

 There is, but I think it’s misplaced.
 I mean, I don’t like Clinton at all, but I think she’s really being demonized.
 She’s no worse than the European leaders, for example.
 So, for example, in Libya she was terrible, but [former French President Nicolas] Sarkozy and [former UK Prime Minister David] Cameron were worse.
 And on some things, she’s surprisingly dovish….
 There’s a leak of a private discussion that she had with a couple of anti-nuke people, national security specialists who were critical of the nuclear buildup — not [defense secretary for President Bill Clinton] William Perry, but [former Defense Department official] Andrew C. Weber — and she was probably accommodating to them, but the statements that she made were not bad — if you hold her feet to the fire and make her pursue that, it would make sense.